jackie4u/curatify/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE v3 License.
 See `LICENSE.txt` for more information.

 ## Contact